mattfarina/pkg/README.md

 # Go Package Specification

-This outlines a proposed specification for documenting the metadata associated with a Go package described in a `pkg.json` file.
+This outlines a proposed manner for documenting the metadata associated with a Go package.
+The current examples use json but that's not a requirement.
+Instead, the goal is to solve the [use cases](use_cases).
+Proposed changes are welcome.
+The goal is to be able to solve the use cases rather than stick to one way of doing things.

 For example,
 ```json